orcada-io/guides/website/docs/stake-pool/pxe-boot.md

 sudo mount -t nfs -O proto=tcp,port=2049,rw,all_squash,anonuid=1001,anongid=1001 192.168.101.2:/volume1/rpi-tftpboot /nfs/rpi-tftpboot -vvv
 ```

-After mounting the `rpi-tftpboot` shared folder, the next step is to copy the universal RPi `bootcode.bin` to the root
+After mounting the `rpi-tftpboot` shared folder, the next step is to copy the universal RPi <a href="https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#raspberry-pi-4-boot-eeprom" target="_blank">bootcode.bin</a>
-of the `rpi-tftpboot` shared folder. `bootcode.bin` is used by all RPi models and must be in the root of this shared
+file to the root of the `rpi-tftpboot` shared folder.
+The <a href="https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#raspberry-pi-4-boot-eeprom" target="_blank">bootcode.bin</a>
-folder for PXE Boot to succeed:
+file is used by all RPi models and must be in the root of this shared folder for PXE Boot to succeed:

 ```
 sudo cp /boot/bootcode.bin /nfs/rpi-tftpboot/